 What is QuietTime?

-QuietTime is a system that includes a piano silencer that prevents the hammers from striking the piano strings when activated, muting the usual acoustic sound of the piano, and an advanced optical sensor strip located underneath the keys.
-This enables the user to listen to a digital piano or other instrument sounds through a set of stereo headphones.
+QuietTime is a system that includes a piano silencer that prevents the hammers from striking the piano strings when activated, muting the usual acoustic sound of the piano, This enables the user to listen to a digital piano or other instrument sounds through a set of stereo headphones.